Full-Time Faculty Responsibilities

 time for administrative purposes must be approved by the Dean of Seaver College.

-ii) Divisional chairs and academic deans will teach at least two courses per academic year, excepting the Dean of the college, who will teach one.
+ii) Divisional deans and academic deans will teach at least two courses per academic year, excepting the Dean of the college, who will teach one.

 iii) Faculty members receiving released time during any one year under the 3/2 program cannot expect additional released time for administrative duties unless authorized by the dean, although a stipend might be appropriate in case the need arises.